kirill-grouchnikov/aurora/docs/building.md

 org.apache.xmlgraphics:batik-all:1.14
 ```

 To locally copy these dependencies (in case you do not want to pull them at build time with Gradle, Maven or other similar build tools in your own environment), use `./gradlew getDependencies`.
-Once that command completes, all dependencies willl be in the `build/libs` folder.
+Once that command completes, all dependencies will be in the `build/libs` folder.

 For a more detailed tree of dependencies, run `./gradlew tools:svg-transcoder:dependencies` - substituting the relevant module name.

+### Publishing to Maven Local

+Run `./gradlew publishToMavenLocal` to publish to the local Maven repository.